 It is now very clear why PMS can occur with or without SHANK3.
 Of the 18 PMS genes that are likely to have a high impact on PMS, at least 7 impact brain development: SHANK3, MAPK8IP2, PLXNB2, BRD1, CELSR1, SULT4A1, TCF20.

 CELSR1 is also crucial for neurodevelopment.
 Neurons are exquisitely organized into nuclei in the deep structures of the brain and into very precise layering in the cortex.
-For example, pyramidal neurons of the cortex are located only in certain layers of the cortex, with the dendrites reaching upwards and the axon pointing down, often winding its way towards the white matter.
-CELSR1 is important for orchestrating the orientation of individual neurons.
+For example, pyramidal neurons of the cortex are located only in certain layers of the cortex, with the dendrites reaching upwards and the axon pointing down.
+The axon often winds its way towards the white matter.
+CELSR1 is important for orchestrating the orientation of neurons to assure proper organization.

 There are three genes that have close association with sleep or sleep disturbance.
-SHANK3 impacts sleep in some individuals with PMS, but PIM3 and PRR5 have been identified in studies that explore which genes regulate circadian rhythms (so called, “clock” genes).
+SHANK3 impacts sleep in some individuals with PMS, but PIM3 (see this paper) and PRR5 (see this paper) have been identified in studies that explore which genes regulate circadian rhythms (so called, “clock” genes).

 Gene associated with lymphedema